veniamin-ilmer/better-standards/README.md

 **Better Standard**: [Universal Basic Income](https://en.wikipedia.org/wiki/Basic_income)

+All citizens should get the same amount of money, regardless of their income.

+They should not need to sign up for any program to receive this money.
+Everyone should be automatically enrolled.

+Why they shouldn't need to sign up: The poorest and worst off may be scared, uninformed, and embarrased, to join this program.
+If everyone just automatically gets the money, it will help these poorest the most.

+Giving the money to everyone will stop rich people from saying, "It's not fair, that poor person is getting money, and I am not."
+Also, giving the money to everyone will make everyone feel as if the government is doing something for them.

+The most poor people may have a higher tendency to spend money as soon as they get it.
+If the money is dispursed monthly, then the day they get it would be considered the "big day" when they get to spend a lump sum.
+This may make people more likely to *binge spend*.

+As a consequence, I know this may be difficult to pull off for a government agency, but it is very important that this money be dispersed *daily*.
+Not monthly.
+Automatically, electronically.
+Citizens should get accustomed to the money coming in every day, and depend on that money.
+Once they feel safe that the money will be coming in every day, I feel that will influence people to binge spend less.

 **Why we haven't switched yet**: Fear of some people inappropriately using the money.

 ## Identification